python/mypy/docs/source/running_mypy.rst

     :ref:`PEP 561 compliant packages <installed-packages>`.

-If the module is a third party library, but you cannot find any existing type hints nor have to time to write your own, you can *silence* the errors:
+If the module is a third party library, but you cannot find any existing type hints nor have time to write your own, you can *silence* the errors:

 1. To silence a *single* missing import error, add a `# type: ignore` at the end of the line containing the import.